Why The Guardian is misguided to want to ban wood burning stoves

 Their argument is framed as being a binary choice, and their advice can be summarised as either to keep your existing fossil-fuelled boiler (coal, oil or gas) or install a heat-pump.
 And this is from the very same publication that reminds us in other sections of its newspaper that we live in a Climate Emergency !

-So what do we here at Island Pellet Stoves think should be done about emissions from wood burner stoves ?
+So what do we here at Island Pellet Stoves think should be done about emissions?
+Are wood burning stoves bad for the environment?

 As engineers, we at Island Pellet Stoves Ltd take a different view to that of the Guardian and Mr. Monbiot and we look to our own recent history as a source of inspiration.